weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 DES keys have been broken using specialized algorithms and large amounts of compute power, but not by a single computer running a SAT solver.

+To make this solvable, try it again with the first six bytes of key
+provided: `0x1234567890ab`.

 ```Xcryptol-session
 labs::CryptoProofs::CryptoProofsAnswers> :sat \key -> DES.encrypt key matched_pt == matched_ct /\ take key == 0x1234567890ab